 I’ve been searching for a device that lets me conveniently view this content for free, but also allows a Digital Video Recorder (DVR) function.
 Perhaps the best feature of this particular device is that because it can stream over Wi-Fi, you can place it wherever it is convenient to best mount the antenna.
-The HDHomeRun EXTEND.FREE will let you: “Watch transcoded, live and recorded HDTV which can be viewed on multiple WiFi devices, across your home network.”
+The HDHomeRun EXTEND.FREE (Buy on Amazon) will let you: “Watch transcoded, live and recorded HDTV which can be viewed on multiple WiFi devices, across your home network.”
 Please note the HDHomeRun does not contain internal storage.
 You will need a stand alone PC acting as a file share, or Network Attached Storage (NAS) device, for the DVR function – for storage of the recorded TV broadcast.
 Additionally, you will need an Internet connection to receive program guide data.
 See the network diagram at the bottom of the page for complete details of a typical setup.

 The HDHomeRun DVR service is an additional paid subscription – it allows you to schedule, record, pause, and re-wind live TV broadcast and currently costs $35/year – for any number of devices, users, or recorded content – which is reasonable.

 Wondering what TV broadcast channels are available in your area?

 Check out http://www.antennaweb.org to find out easily.